h1-the-swan/general_exam_jp/inputs/020-evaluation.markdown

 ## Synthetic benchmark networks

 Evaluating community detection methods can mean comparing their results with the expected results on some network with known community structure, using the above similarity measures.
-One class of these networks constitutes computer-generated synthetic benchmarks networks, which are created with some notion of built-in community structure.
+One way to get such a network is by using computer-generated synthetic benchmarks networks, which are created with some notion of built-in community structure.
 While there is no clear consensus on exactly what this structure should look like, some standard benchmarks have emerged.

-The planted $\ell$-partition
+The *planted $\ell$-partition model* is one method of generating such a benchmark network.
+In this model, a graph is created with a certain number of clusters, each having the same number of nodes.
+Nodes are connected with edges to other nodes in the same cluster with probability $p_{in}$, and to nodes in other clusters with probability $p_{out}$; as long as $p_{in} > p{out}$, the graph has some community structure.
+The version of this model that has become standard is known as the Girvan and Newman (GM) benchmark.
+In this version, the number of clusters is set at 4, with 32 nodes per cluster, and an average total degree of 12.
+The parameter one uses to change how pronounced is the community structure of the generated network is $z{out}$---the expected external degree of a node.

 ## Evaluation on real-world networks